dsbos/website/content/en/docs/concepts/services-networking/service.md

 ## Shortcomings

-Using the userspace proxy for VIPs, work at small to medium scale, but will not scale to very large clusters with thousands of Services.
+Using the userspace proxy for VIPs works at small to medium scale, but will not scale to very large clusters with thousands of Services.
 The [original design proposal for portals](http://issue.k8s.io/1107) has more details on this.